- 1 ABOUT THE JOURNAL

 - 3 ARTICLE PREPARATION

 - 4 ETHICAL ASPECTS

-ADIKTOLOGIE is committed to enhance the quality of publications in the field and adheres to the Farmington Consensus (Addiction, 1997, 92, 1617–1618).
+ADDICTOLOGY is committed to enhance the quality of publications in the field and adheres to the Farmington Consensus (Addiction, 1997, 92, 1617–1618).

-Periodicity: Four issues in one volume annually
+Periodicity: Four issues in one volume annually.

-Publishing Model: Open Access (Content is available for all internet users with no limitations and registration requirements)
+Publishing Model: Open Access (Content is available for all internet users with no limitations and registration requirements).

 Article Processing Charge: EUR 300.00 + VAT (21%) (free of all additional fees)

-Peer reviewed manuscripts (at least 2 independent reviews)
+- Peer-reviewed articles (at least 2 independent reviews)

 Review articles provide cogent summaries of topical issues; the author’s own experience is not the underlying theme of the paper.

 The maximum extent is 16 standard pages (1 standard page = 1,800 characters including spaces, without bibliography and graphic items).